HomeContainer VegetablesGrowing Cucumbers in Pots | How to Grow Cucumbers in Container

 Fertlizer

-The fertilizers for cucumbers in pots must be high in nitrogen and contain a balanced mix of macronutrients, including phosphorus and potassium.
-Cucumbers can be fertilized every two weeks during the growing season, beginning when the plants are about a foot tall.
+The fertilizers for cucumbers must be high in nitrogen and contain a balanced mix of macronutrients, including phosphorus and potassium.

-A 10-10-10 liquid feed is best, although a low nitrogen fertilizer like 8-24-24, 3-6-6, or 2-3-6 fertilizer can also be used.
-Organic fertilizers such as compost, cow or chicken manure, or seaweed extracts are also great choices.
+A 10-10-10 fertilizer is best, although an 8-24-24 fertilizer can also be used.
+Organic fertilizers such as compost, manure, or seaweed extracts are also a great choice.

 Additionally, a monthly supplement of micronutrients such as calcium, magnesium, and boron may be necessary for the best results.
 Make sure to read the instruction manual for the dosage and instructions.